GGST/Asuka R

 • Opponent cannot use Blue Psych Burst on hit or the resulting knockdown.

-• On-Hit value is for attacker's IAD height, except for Potemkin and Nagoriyuki, who have their IAS height instead.
+• On-Hit value is for attacker's IAD height, except for Potemkin and Nagoriyuki, who have their instant Air Throw height instead.

 • Frame advantage _.